digimokan/ans_role_config_passlib/.github/README.md

 * Install the python [passlib](https://passlib.readthedocs.io/en/stable/lib/passlib.hash.html)
   password-hashing module.
-* Note: passlib is the preferred utility used by [ansible.builtin.password_hash module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/password_hash_filter.html), which in turn is used for password creation by [ansible.builtin.user module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/user_module.html).
+* _passlib_ is the preferred utility used by [ansible.builtin.password_hash module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/password_hash_filter.html),
+  which in turn is used for password creation by [ansible.builtin.user module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/user_module.html).
+* _crypt_ is installed by default with ansible, and it's the fallback module, however, using it produces a playbook deprecation warning.

 ## Supported Operating Systems